 Since health care expenses often are a major burden during retirement, HSAs can be a godsend, possibly helping you to save tens of thousands of dollars — or more — on health costs during your golden years.

-And even if you luck out and remain healthy during retirement, HSAs can be a boon.
-One overlooked way to use an HSA is as a sort of alternative IRA.
+And even if you luck out and remain healthy during retirement, an HSA can be a boon.
+One overlooked way to use one is as a sort of alternative IRA.
 Again, from our story:

 “Once you reach the age of 65, you can withdraw your HSA funds for any reason.
 Just as with a traditional IRA, you will pay income taxes on the withdrawal at that point.
 However, you will not pay any penalties.”

 Is your curiosity piqued?
 Then read more about HSAs in “3 Great Reasons to Set Up a Health Savings Account.”

 Find the right financial adviser